WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Windowed kTPG ( )

-\begin{definition} [Real-Time MAEP under Uncertainty] We extend the MAEP with uncertainty in \cref{def:maep2} by including information updates during execution, as proposed in~\cite{honig2019warehouse}.
-We assume that agents report their actual reach times and current kinodynamic states upon arriving at each location. \end{definition}
+We extend the MAEP with uncertainty in \cref{sec:maep_under_uncertainty} by including information updates during execution, as proposed in~\cite{honig2019warehouse}.
+We assume that agents report their actual reach times and current kinodynamic states upon arriving at each location.

-To maintain robustness while improving solution quality, we propose \mymethod. \mymethod periodically replaces the estimated reach times with the actual reach times reported by agents.
+To maintain robustness while improving solution quality, we propose \mymethod. \mymethod replaces the estimated reach times with the actual reach times reported by agents.
 Using these actual times, it recalculates the estimated reach times for subsequent vertices, reducing their uncertainty. \mymethod employs a windowed replanning method~\cite{berndt2023receding} to incorporate this updated information.
 Concretely, we trigger replanning every $t_e$ seconds, during which we invoke \uncertainPlanner to generate speed profiles within a defined planning window.
 A planning window, shown as the green region in~\cref{fig:windowed_execution}, is a subset of the original TPG and spans at least $t_p$ vertices for each agent.

 When replanning is triggered, we follow the method from~\cite{berndt2023receding} to determine which vertices to include in the planning window.
 For each agent, we identify its most recently reported vertex and the corresponding reach time.
-The next $N_E$ vertices are then marked as \emph{enqueued}, meaning the agent can continue to follow its previous speed profile through these vertices without replanning.
+The next $N_E$ vertices, with $N_E$ as a predefined hyper-parameter, are then marked as \emph{enqueued}, meaning the agent can continue to follow its previous speed profile through these vertices without replanning.
 The planning window begins immediately after the last enqueued vertex.
 As shown in~\cref{fig:windowed_execution}, we first include the next $t_p$ vertices for each agent in the window.
 To ensure all precedence constraints are satisfied, we further check Type-2 edges within the window.
-If any such edge originates from outside the current window (e.g., the red edge in~\cref{fig:windowed_execution}), we recursively expand the window to include the source vertex and any earlier vertices needed to preserve execution order.
+If any such edge originates from outside the current window (e.g., the orange edge in~\cref{fig:windowed_execution}), we recursively expand the window to include the source vertex and any earlier vertices needed to preserve execution order.

 Once the planning window is finalized, we use \uncertainPlanner to compute speed profiles for all agents within it.
 Using the last reported vertex $v_{i}^{p}$ and its corresponding reach time $t_{i}^r(v_i^p)$ for each agent, we calculate the updated reach time for subsequent vertices as: $t_i^r(v_i^k) = t_i^r(v_i^p) + \sum_{j=p}^{k-1}{\hat{T}_{j}}$.
 This reduces the temporal uncertainty in the estimated reach time.
 Once the speed profiles are generated, they are sent to the agents for execution.
 This replanning and execution process repeats until all agents reach their goals.